raynaldmo/d9book/book/ai.md

 ## Implementing RAG

-These instructions apply to using the [Milvus VDB Provider](https://milvus.io/) which is also referred to as the `Milvus/Zilliz VDB Provider` in the `extend` listing in Drupal.
+For more info on RAG, see the definition of the [RAG term](#rag) below.

 ::: tip Note
+These instructions apply to using the [Milvus VDB Provider](https://milvus.io/) which is also referred to as the `Milvus/Zilliz VDB Provider` in the `extend` listing in Drupal.
 You can apply most of these instructions to using a local setup of the [Pinecone](https://www.pinecone.io/) provider as well.
 Watch [Scott Euser\'s video presentation](https://youtu.be/WZEh4JOGhhM?si=89Kb1sPi88YKPsCr&t=4001) for more details.
 :::